 For me, it was abundantly clear.
 It all went to my gut.

-I was nearing forty, pushing one-eighty and at only five-foot-seven, wore it all around my waist.
+I was nearing forty, pushing one-eighty and at only five-foot-eight, wore it all around my waist.
 Two decades of sedentary sitting, eating two-thirds of all my meals behind a desk, and look what I became - a stranger to my own eyes.

 I wasn't depressed per se, but I was certainly being dragged down by the weight of it all (literally and metaphorically).
 I knew I needed to exercise, but I hated going to the gym.
 I didn't play any sports, unless you count video games.
 My Insanity DVD's, still in their original packaging, sat dusty on my bookshelves -- and I didn't even own a DVD player anymore!
 Oh, and the last time I tried out Cross Fit, some guy bench-pressed ME over his head.